openframeworks/ofBook/chapters/network/chapter.md

         "twork mess"
         "age"

 We can't even be sure of which size those packets are going to have.
-There are tricks to send full messages, like adding a delimiter to them, for example openFrameworks when doing:
+There are tricks to send full messages, like adding a delimiter to them.
+For example openFrameworks when sending:

 ```cpp
 tcpClient.send("Hello world!! this is an openFrameworks network message");
 ```

-Internally is sending:
+actually (internally) sends:

         "Hello world!! this is an openFrameworks network message[/TCP]\0"